In this episode of

 Andrew Roth: Now it’s time for a segment where we invite founders and experts from McKinsey to provide more context and draw practical insights.
 I’m joined by my colleague Tomas Laboutka, from Leap by McKinsey.
 Tomas, welcome back.
 What struck you the most from the conversation with Glenn?

 Tomas Laboutka: Hi, Andrew.
-One thing that really stood out for me was the search for unfair advantages for Globe and 917Ventures.
+One thing that really stood out for me was the search for advantages for Globe and 917Ventures.
 They started off with partnerships and discovered by partnering with big companies such as Google, Facebook, and Spotify that they were able to not just provide connectivity but ultimately double the number of their users.

 Then they were able to bring and leverage go-to-market channels for 917Ventures.
 And they’re able to hack the go-to-market with 97 million users, which is impressive.
 It seems that they are always on the hunt for more opportunities, leveraging their assets and solving more entrepreneurial problems.